jentery/466/index.md

 # Audio Documentary

 Before you begin: I recommend reading “Hello!”
-(Sterne); “The Beauty of Noise: An Interview with Masami Akita of Merzbow,” “Noise and Politics” (Attali), “The Future of Music: Credo” (Cage), “The Art of Noises” (Russolo), selections from *Pink Noises* by Rodgers, “Replicant: On Dub” (Toop), “The Invisible Generation” (Burroughs), “Operating System for the Redesign of Sonic Reality” (Eshun), “Bettered by the Borrower: The Ethics of Musical Debt” (Oswald), “Composition as Process” (Cage), and the *Sounding Out!* series on Alan Lomax.
+(Sterne), “The Beauty of Noise: An Interview with Masami Akita of Merzbow,” “Noise and Politics” (Attali), “The Future of Music: Credo” (Cage), “The Art of Noises” (Russolo), selections from *Pink Noises* by Rodgers, “Replicant: On Dub” (Toop), “The Invisible Generation” (Burroughs), “Operating System for the Redesign of Sonic Reality” (Eshun), “Bettered by the Borrower: The Ethics of Musical Debt” (Oswald), “Composition as Process” (Cage), and the *Sounding Out!* series on Alan Lomax.
 I also recommend listening to audio work by KEXP and the Kitchen Sisters.

 You should probably at least review the following texts, which we’ve discussed (if only briefly) during class meetings: “Into Sound” (Bull and Back), “Modes of Listening” (Cox and Warner), “Some Sound Observations” (Oliveros), “The Music of the Environment” (Schafer), “Ambient Music” (Eno), “The Politics of Hearing” (Eisler and Adorno), “Acousmatics” (Schaeffer), and “The Liberation of Sound” (Varèse).

-## Aims for this Assignment
+## Aims of this Assignment

 For you to: